 There are some conditions that we offer a self-referral service for.
-This means you do not need a ${\bf GP}$ referral.
+This means you do not need a GP referral.
 If you are concerned about:

-- any marks or moles on your skin

 - symptoms or changes in your breast(s)

+- mole or skin lesion(s)

+- blood in urine

+- coughing up blood

-- raised prostate specific antigen test (PSA)
+- raised Prostate Specific Antigen test (PSA)

-call the Claims Personal Advisory Team who will check your cover and ask you some questions to establish whether the service can help.
-If they believe it can and you consent to go ahead, the adviser will transfer you to the service, which will then be responsible for making a diagnosis.
+call the Claims Helpline who will check your cover and ask you some questions to establish whether the service can help.
+If they believe it can and you consent to go ahead, the adviser will transfer you to the service who will ask relevant questions and provide support depending on outcome of that questioning.

-If the service is not suitable, or if you prefer not to use it, you should make an appointment with your ${\bf GP}$ as soon as possible for further advice.
+If the service is not suitable, or if you prefer not to use it, you should make an appointment with your GP as soon as possible for further advice.